 Fort de Cavagnial, Kansas

-Fort de Cavagnial Historic MarkerFort de Cavagnial, Kansas was not a military post; rather, it was one of many early trappers and traders’ posts.
+Fort de Cavagnial Historic MarkerFort de Cavagnial, Kansas, was not a military post; rather, it was one of many posts established by early trappers and traders.
 Also known as Fort Cavagnolle, Post of the Missouri, and Fort de la Trinité, this was a French fort on the Missouri River

 Established before the Louisiana Purchase, it was built by a French trader, Joseph Deruisseau, who, on August 8, 1744, was granted a monopoly to trade with the Indians along the Missouri and Kansas Rivers.
 The fort was named for Louisiana Governor Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal, and was the most western fort on the Missouri River.

 The fortress was small but substantial, including log buildings covered with mud, such as a commandant’s house, guardhouse, powder house, trader’s house, and a building to house employees.
 A stockade surrounded it with bastions at each corner.
-With plans to extend trade to Santa Fe, New Mexico, the post thrived for several years until the advent of the French and Indian War, which seriously affected the Indian trade.
-However, the site continued to be utilized until France abandoned the fort after Louisiana Territory was ceded to Spain in the treaties concluding the French and Indian War.
+With plans to extend trade to Santa Fe, New Mexico, the post thrived for several years until the French and Indian War, which seriously affected the Indian trade.
+However, the site continued to be used until France abandoned the fort after the Louisiana Territory was ceded to Spain in the treaties that concluded the French and Indian War.

 The Kanza or Kaw Indians